functionland/fula-api/docs/wnfs-comparison.md

    - Decide how device keys, user KEKs, and rotation are managed (e.g. one `KeyManager` per user identity, separate keys per device, etc.).
    - Provide a stable format for exporting/importing the `SecretKey` that backs `KeyManager::from_secret_key`.

-6. **Scale PrivateForest for large deployments** (optional)
+6. ✅ **~~Scale PrivateForest for large deployments~~** (partially DONE)
-   - For extremely large buckets, consider either:
+   - `ForestFormat::HamtV2` and `HamtIndex` provide a HAMT‑backed file index with automatic migration for large forests.
-     - Sharding the forest index by prefix, or
+   - Further improvements (e.g., sharding the forest index across multiple objects) can be explored for extreme multi‑tenant scales.
-     - Migrating to a HAMT‑like structure similar to WNFS.
-   - This is not strictly necessary for smaller deployments but becomes important for massive multi‑tenant gateways.

 7. **Document threat models and guarantees explicitly** (optional)
    - Borrow from WNFS documentation style: specify attacker models (malicious storage, malicious peer, compromised client), and list what each feature guarantees (and what it doesn't).